-(iv) Leverage risk
+(ii) Leverage risk

 Leverage is defined as any method by which the fund can increase its exposure by borrowing cash or securities or from leverage that is embedded in derivative positions.
-The manager is required to calculate and monitor the level of leverage of a fund, expressed as a percentage of the exposure of the fund and its net asset value under both the sum of the notionals and the commitment methods.

-The fund can use cash borrowing and financial derivatives (subject to restrictions as set out in its Prospectus and COLL) as sources of leverage.
+The leverage of a fund is expressed as a percentage of the exposure of the fund and its net asset value.
+The fund can use cash borrowing and financial derivatives (subject to the restrictions as set out in its Prospectus and COLL) as sources of leverage.
+The expected level of leverage for this fund is between 100% and 200%.